sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

       <li><strong>Complementary to Other CSS:</strong> calc() is not an alternative to the other CSS properties or values we have used; it's complementary.
 We can use it in conjunction with other properties to achieve the desired layout.</li>
 </ul>

-In summary, while calc() is a valuable tool in CSS for dynamic calculations, it doesn't replace the adaptive/responsive approach we discussed.
+In summary, while calc() is a valuable tool in CSS for dynamic calculations, it doesn't immediately solve the scrollbar issues.
 It can aid in setting dimensions based on other known dimensions or viewport sizes, but it won't "dynamically" adjust the iframe's height based on its content.

-Choosing the best approach is up to the developer, but we hope this QuickStart provided useful information when embedding Sigma.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->